moizamet/Genai_proj_ollama_llama3/README.md

 ```

-2. Run docker-compose to bring up ollama and application container.
+2. Run docker-compose to bring up ollama, pgvector and application container.
 It will also mount the directory so we don't need to download model everytime.
 It will also setup the ports required.

 ```bash